w3f/polkadot-wiki/docs/learn/learn-opengov.md

 period as desired.
 Emergency proposals deal with major problems with the network that need to be "fast-tracked", which leads to shorter enactment times.

-In Gov2, anyone is able to start a referendum at anytime and they can do so as many times as they wish.
+In OpenGov, anyone is able to start a referendum at anytime and they can do so as many times as they wish.
 Several new features, known as **Origins and Tracks**, are introduced to help aid in the flow and processing of the referenda protocol.